ChenXiang96/SlicerColoc-Z-Stats/README.md

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Add%20Annotations.gif" width="600px">

-* **Compute Colocalization**: Compute the image's colocalization metrics within the current ROI box, draw a Venn diagram to show the voxel percentage, draw 2D Intensity Scatterplots corresponding to the selected channels, and generate a spreadsheet that contains the names of all selected channels, all corresponding threshold ranges, the colocalization metrics, and the information of the ROI box (Center, Orientation, Size).
+* **Compute Colocalization**: Compute the image's colocalization metrics within the current ROI box, draw a Venn diagram to show the voxel percentage, draw 2D histograms corresponding to the selected channels, and generate a spreadsheet that contains the names of all selected channels, all corresponding threshold ranges, the colocalization metrics, and the information of the ROI box (Center, Orientation, Size).

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Colocalization-Computation.gif" width="600px">